JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-09-03-digging-into-kotlin-continuations.md

 These are the standard KotlinX coroutines launchers, but called from Java, so it obviously doesn't look that idiomatic.
 Just another interesting option to share.

-Finally, you can make it even easier, and simply provide Kotlin functions that launch the required coroutines and call those from Java.
+Finally, you can make it even easier, and **simply provide Kotlin functions that launch the required coroutines and call those from Java**.

 ### 😯 Explicit usages of the Continuation in Kotlin